Chennai is a city but Madras is an emotion ~ Tamil Culture.

 Places to visit in Chennai in one day | Chennai Travel Guide

 Chennai is a major hub for corporates making it a metro city and frequent inbound travellers.
 Chennai is much more than the corporate hub.
-The colonial influence and the tea café culture going on from decades are some of the things which no one talks about.
+The colonial influence and the tea café culture going on for decades are some of the things which no one talks about.
 So, I present my recommendations about the best places to visit in Chennai in one day and the things you can do during your trip.

-Take a stroll at the beach when the sun sets and simply just sit there enjoying the breeze like I did.
+Take a stroll at the beach when the sun sets and simply just sit there enjoying the breeze as I did.
 I literally just sat there when the sun was about to set until I realised I am hungry.
 The sand in my dress, the humidity on my face, and the zephyr from the ocean tempted me to sit there a bit longer.
 I procrastinated leaving the beach until the time I could.
-There were local vendors trying to sell tea, coffee & snacks, but I didn’t want any distraction.
+There were local vendors trying to sell tea, coffee & snacks, but I didn’t want any distractions.
 Sitting there alone was everything I have dreamed about since the day booked my flight.
 This is the perk of solo travel, you can do whatever you want, no judgements!

 The Light House

 The picture we have seen on Instagram where the water is deep blue and Chennai’s coastline is clearly visible is probably taken from the Light House.

 Chennai’s Light House might not be the most beautiful in terms of architecture but it’s well-maintained & gives amazing views of the Marina.
 This makes it one of the top places to visit in Chennai in one day or you can visit it again if you have time.

 The Light House is closed on national/public holidays so plan your trip accordingly.
 I couldn’t go upstairs as it was closed when I went.